Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Mean field approximation of amphiphilic diblock suspensions

-\end{linenomath} The rescaling of $\ep$ is equivalent to a change in domain size $L\rightarrow \sqrt{\nu}L.$ We take each monomer to have equal weight, equal to the molecular weight of the solvent.
-Correspondingly the weight fraction of PEO, $w_{\textrm{PEO}}$, equals the molar fraction, $\alpha_A$, and the polymer weight fraction within the solvent reduces to the molar fraction of polymer, \begin{linenomath}
+We take each monomer to have equal weight, equal to the molecular weight of the solvent.
+Correspondingly the weight fraction of PEO, $w_{\textrm{PEO}}$, equals the molar fraction, $\alpha_A$, and the polymer weight fraction within the solvent reduces to the molar fraction of polymer,

-\end{linenomath} For the short-chain polymer benchmark we take $N_P=45$ and $C_0=0.8$ and for the long-polymer benchmark we take $N_P=170$ and $C_0=3.0$, and rescale the well $\Wscmf$ by a factor of $\nu=4.4$.
+For the short-chain polymer benchmark we take $N_P=45$ and $C_0=0.8$ and for the long-polymer benchmark we take $N_P=170$ and $C_0=3.0$, and rescale the well $\Wscmf$ by a factor of $\nu=4.4$.
 For the short-chain and long chain polymers the respective choices $b_l=-0.0097$ and $b_l=-0.01+10^{-7}$ sets the left well of $\Wscmf$ at $u=-1$.
 The scaled $\Wscmf$ is presented in Figure\,\ref{f:W-qtype} (left) and compared to the regularized well $\Wq$ used in the benchmark simulations.

 Intuitively, both a high density of dispersed diblock polymers or a high energy associated to an isolated diblock molecule correspond to a high rate of absorption of the dispersed polymers onto the bilayer interface.
 The arrival rate is a key quantity controlling defect formation.
 When the arrival rate is slow, the bilayer interface can grow in size to accommodate the new mass.
 The growth process is adiabatic and has been studied rigorously, \cite{CP-19}, deriving a motion {\sl against} curvature, regularized by a higher order Willmore term that includes surface diffusion.
 If the rate of arrival increases beyond a critical threshold, then defects, such as pearling, endcaps, and loop formation are observed.
 At moderate rates, a pearling bifurcation can be triggered, the onset of which is well understood within the context of the FCH gradient flow, \cite{NP-19}.
 The pearling can be transient, subsiding as the dilute suspension of amphiphilic material is consumed.
 The pearling can also be lead to the formation of end-cap type defects, essentially micelles that remain connected to the underlying structure from which they emerged.
 The endcaps form most readily at points of high curvature of the bilayer interface.
 The stem of the endcap can grow, forming a long trailing bilayer-type stem and may ultimately reconnect with the initial structure, forming a loop.
 At yet higher arrival rates the bilayer interface itself may undergo curve splitting -- directly forming closed loops and network structures.
 The rich array of possible outcomes, and the wide variety of end-states of the gradient flow, provide an excellent diagnostic of the accuracy of the proposed schemes.